KeyBridge/lib-jose/readme.md

 See the [StackOverflow thread](https://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters) for additional narrative on this issue.

-For JDK versions 9 and above:
+**For JDK versions 9 and above:**

-This is implemented using a configuration change.
+Encryption policy is implemented using a configuration change.
 Either:

   * Uncomment line `#crypto.policy=unlimited` in `lib\security\java.security`.
 [Release notes](http://oracle.com/technetwork/java/javase/8u151-relnotes-3850493.html)
   * Call `Security.setProperty("crypto.policy", "unlimited")` in your application.

+# JOSE components

 ## JWK - JSON Web Key